Table of Contents

 - By default a search will start with no returned results; only the search fields will be visible.
 Check this if you want to also display an initial page of records.

 - Hide fields without values from the search results.

 - Allow record exporting

-- Exporting allows the user to export all the data from the table into another format.
+- Exporting allows the user to export all the data from the grid into another format.
 An export link will appear in the top left, with options for downloading in a CSV, Text, or JSON format.

 - Inline editing

 - Inline editing allows individual field values to be edited directly in the view by clicking on the grid cell.
 This will open a popup modal that can be edited.

 The Empty Results Text, customizes what message users see when their search has no results.

 Column summaries display summaries of each column at the bottom of the search results grid.

 Column summaries are used to run calculations on all the rows in the column in the grid of the search results.
 Results will display as a summary at the bottom of the grid columns.